Salary/wage increase projections for 2024 and the important factors to consider in total compensation planning

 - Can your organization afford it?

-While it may seem like a lot to address, a solid compensation philosophy will support your decisions about increases going forward and provide you with a consistent and transparent platform to communicate to your employees – not just this year, but for subsequent ones, as well.
+A solid compensation philosophy will support your decisions about increases going forward and provide you with a consistent and transparent platform to communicate to your employees – not just this year, but for subsequent years as well.

 Alternatives to salary increases

-Finally, whether or not your organization will proceed with increases or an alternative, it’s important to do so in a meaningful way.
-For example, while a 1% increase or less may be barely noticeable, there are other ways you can reward employees, where circumstances allow – particularly as employees are more focused on flexibility and balance than ever before.
+While increases may be necessary to retain employees, whether or not your organization will proceed with them (and/or an alternative), it’s important to do so in a meaningful way.
+A 1% increase (for example) will be barely noticeable, but there are other ways you can reward employees that align with their personal preferences and needs.
 Below are a number of possible alternatives to salary increases:

 - Implementing or increasing retirement and savings plans

-Regardless of whether you plan to implement increases, how much, and/or whether you look at alternatives, start with ‘why’: why you want to do so, and what you hope to achieve.
+Regardless of whether you plan to implement increases, how much, and/or whether you look at alternatives, start with ‘why’; i.e., why you want to do so, and what you hope to achieve.
 From there, you can tackle the ‘what’ and ‘how’.

-Let Jouta help you develop your compensation philosophy to get clear on the why, what, and how of total compensation planning.
+Jouta’s HR Consultants can help you develop your total compensation structure, including your compensation philosophy, to get clear on the why, what, and how of compensation planning.